FedericoMura/CPS_ECG/README.md

 ## 1. Introduction

-This system is designed to acquire ECG data from a subject, apply advanced filtering and analysis techniques, and provide real-time information about heart rate and its variability. [cite_start]The Pan & Tompkins algorithm  is utilized for R-peak detection, which are subsequently used for heart rate and HRV calculations. [cite_start]The system has been validated using publicly available patient data  [cite_start]and has demonstrated good efficacy.
+This system is designed to acquire ECG data from a subject, apply advanced filtering and analysis techniques, and provide real-time information about heart rate and its variability.
+The Pan & Tompkins algorithm  is utilized for R-peak detection, which are subsequently used for heart rate and HRV calculations.
+The system has been validated using publicly available patient data and has demonstrated good efficacy.

 ## 2. Hardware Components Required